Call for Expressions of Interest for Convene Enterprise Fellowships 2021/22

 The extent to which these solutions can be co-created with enterprise partners is a key consideration.

-The following Convene Enterprise briefing session was presented to staff on Tuesday 25th May 2021.
-Slides to this briefing session can also be downloaded, please see link below.
+The following Convene Enterprise briefing session was presented to staff on Tuesday, November 2, 2021.

 1. Is the Convene Fellowship open only to current TU Dublin staff members?

 Yes.
 All current staff who meet the essential criteria outlined in the person specification are eligible to submit an application.